-The project is expected to begin construction in 2016.
+The project is preparing to begin the construction phase.
 Environmental documents have been completed and certified by the water district's board of directors.
 The water district has acquired the resource agency permits needed for construction.
 Please see the Reports & Documents page for copies of all project reports.